MiguelDev5/scarab/README.md

 ### Comparative Analysis

-Scarab enables users to compare two different releases.
+Scarab enables users to compare two different logs.
 This involves analyzing differences between versions and presenting them in an intelligible manner.

 ### Export Functionality